nguyendylan164-droid/4337-Project-2/devlog.md

 4:43 PM

 I created "search/5" and tested "execute".
 Upon testing "execute", I came across and fixed syntax and logic errors in my "valid_action" predicate.
 This session proved to be quite challenging, since I encountered numerous errors with my "search/5".
 After some testing, I have confirmed my predicates are all working properly.
 Next session might be my last, where I finally implement "find_exit/2".

+12:28 PM
+After reviewing my "search/5" predicate, I saw that my logic was flawed and that it didn't automatically find the path to the exit.
+I fixed it to "search/4" and tested it, so now it's correct.